CompBio-Lab/MESSI_manuscript/md_drafts/results.md

 - Describe how to evaluate the methods, but full technical details refer to methods instead
 --->

-To showcase the usage of the pipeline and comprehensively assess the performances of these integration methods, simulated data were evaluated to test robustness of methods in different parameter settings Full mathematical details of the process of simulating data are provided under [Methods].
-Furthermore, we then evaluated the methods on real world datasets retrieved from public source like GEO [cite here], and TCGA[ cite] at total of $14$ datasets as described in table \@ref(tab:benchmark-data-table).
+To demonstrate the utility of our pipeline and to comprehensively assess the performance of integration methods, we evaluated both simulated and real-world datasets under a range of experimental conditions.

+Simulated datasets were generated with controlled parameters to test method robustness across varying signal strengths, feature correlations, and noise structures.
+The full details of the simulation framework are described in the [Methods] section.

+In addition, we benchmarked methods on $14$ real-world datasets collected from publicly available sources such as the Gene Expression Omnibus (GEO) [cite here] and The Cancer Genome Atlas (TCGA) [cite here], as summarized in Table \@ref(tab:benchmark-data-table).

 ```{r benchmark-data-table}
 real_data_tbl <- data.table::fread(here("data/processed/real_dataset_metadata.csv")) %>%